shiftw041/CCF-Conf-Date/README.md

 ## 🛠️ How It Works

-This project runs entirely for free on GitHub, requiring no external servers just using GitHub Action and GitHub Pages.
+This project runs entirely for free on GitHub, just using GitHub Action and GitHub Pages without requiring external servers.

 ## 🙏 Acknowledgements